 Mississippi is given title to more than 3 million acres of swamp and overflow land.
 By now, 310 miles of levees have been built along the Mississippi River.
-The Delta is drained, cleared, and becomes available for cultivation 1861 Mississippi secedes from the Union on January 9.
+The Delta is drained, cleared, and becomes available for cultivation.

+Mississippi secedes from the Union on January 9.
 In July, Ship Island is captured by Union forces, giving them control of the Mississippi Gulf Coast.

-1863 President Abraham Lincoln signs the Emancipation Proclamation on January 1, abolishing slavery in all Confederate states.
+President Abraham Lincoln signs the Emancipation Proclamation on January 1, abolishing slavery in all Confederate states.

 On July 4, Union soldiers gain control of the Mississippi River.

-1864 General William T. Sherman led Union soldiers on a devastating march from Jackson to Meridian.
+General William T. Sherman led Union soldiers on a devastating march from Jackson to Meridian.
 The city of Jackson is nicknamed "Chimneyville" after an illustration of its burned ruins is published in the Illustrated Newspaper.

 General Robert E. Lee surrenders on April 9, signaling the end of the Civil War.

 A military government is established in Mississippi after the reconstructed government of Mississippi is rejected by the U.S. Congress.

-1869 Under the leadership of Governor James L. Alcorn, Mississippi ratifies a constitution which establishes a statewide public school system and protects the voting and civil rights of former slaves.
-1870 Hiram R. Revels becomes the first black senator in U.S. history.
+Under the leadership of Governor James L. Alcorn, Mississippi ratifies a constitution which establishes a statewide public school system and protects the voting and civil rights of former slaves.

+Hiram R. Revels becomes the first black senator in U.S. history.
+Mississippi is readmitted

 Mississippi is readmitted to the Union on February 23, 1870.

-Cat Island - Mississippi Gulf Coast 1875 Reconstruction ends.
+Reconstruction ends.

-1890 The State Construction of 1890 is adopted.
+The State Construction of 1890 is adopted.